Kotter’s 8-Step Change Model: the Basics and Examples

 Kotter’s 8 Step Change Model - toolshero

 Kotter’s 8-Step Change Model: this article explains Kotter’s 8 step change model, developed by John Kotter in a practical way.
+Next to what this model is, highlights this article also the 8 steps and we share some practical examples, next to the advantages of this change maangement model.
 After reading you will understand the basics of this powerful organisational management tool.
+Enjoy reading!

 What is Kotter’s 8 step change model?